Viridian Therapeutics (VRDN)

 Tom Beetham, Chief Operating Officer

-Tom Beetham joined Viridian Therapeutics as Chief Operating Officer in 2023.
-He brings over 20 years of experience in operations, business development, strategy, and legal within the biopharmaceutical industry.
-Previously, Mr. Beetham was the Chief Legal Officer of Magenta Therapeutics, Inc. He was also part of the founding team of Kiniksa Pharmaceuticals, where he served as Executive Vice President, Corporate Development and Operations, and Chief Legal Officer, overseeing multiple functions.
+Tom Beetham joined Viridian as Chief Operating Officer in 2023.
+He has over 25 years of experience in operations, business development, strategy, and legal within the biopharmaceutical industry.
+Prior to Viridian, Beetham served as Chief Legal Officer of Magenta Therapeutics, Inc. He was also a member of the founding team at Kiniksa Pharmaceuticals, where he held the positions of Executive Vice President, Corporate Development and Operations, and Chief Legal Officer.

 Radhika Tripuraneni, M.D., Chief Medical Officer

-Dr. Radhika Tripuraneni joined Viridian Therapeutics in 2024 as a consultant and was appointed Chief Medical Officer in 2025.
-She has over 25 years of experience in drug development, covering clinical science, medical affairs, and business development.
-Most recently, Dr. Tripuraneni worked as an independent consultant, advising venture capital firms, investment funds, and biotech companies on strategic clinical development plans and investment diligence.
+Dr. Radhika Tripuraneni joined Viridian in 2024 as a consultant and was appointed Chief Medical Officer in 2025.
+She brings over 25 years of experience in drug development, covering clinical science, medical affairs, and business development functions.
+Most recently, Dr. Tripuraneni worked as an independent consultant, advising various venture capital firms, investment funds, and biotech companies on strategic clinical development plans and investment diligence.

 AI Analysis | Feedback